UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I connect to UCL group folders, N drive or other smb mounts?

-You may have data stored in a UCL group folder that you normally mount using smb.
+You may have data stored in a [UCL group folder](https://www.ucl.ac.uk/isd/services/file-storage-sharing/groupfolders-shared-s-drive) (S drive) that you normally mount using smb.
 You can use `smbclient` to copy the files across onto Myriad (you do want them to be copied onto Myriad before you run any jobs using them, otherwise the compute node will be sitting there waiting for the copy to complete before it can do anything useful).